 3. They ask you to respond

-Real companies send text messages asking you to reply “STOP" to no longer receive alerts.
-Cyberthieves have emulated this tactic to find out whether your number works so they can send you more messages.
+Legitimate companies or financial institutions send text messages asking you to reply “STOP" to no longer receive alerts.
+Cyberthieves have emulated this tactic to find out whether your number works so they can send you more unsolicited messages.

 4. They don't use your name

-If you have an account with a company, charity, or organization, you will probably receive personalized texts.
-Scammers sending phishing messages likely don't know your name.
+If you have an account with a company, charity, or organization, you will probably receive personalized texts from them.
+Scammers likely don't know your name.
 Instead, they'll use a generic greeting like “Hello," “Dear Customer," or “Dear Member."

 5. They use incorrect grammar

-Established companies and organizations have teams dedicated to proofreading emails, so incorrect punctuation, grammar, or spelling should be a warning sign.
+Established companies and organizations have teams dedicated to proofreading emails, so incorrect punctuation, grammar, or spelling should be considered suspicious activity.